| | The

 information center, and food concession amenities, as well as administration

+offices, loading dock, and support spaces.
 The project was completed in 2003, in association with Devrouax & Purnell Architects, for the Historical Society of Washington DC, The City Museum of Washington

 DC, & The City of Washington DC.